Aiming at a Group for Business May Cause More Harm Than Good: why you should question the latest thinking

 And it is a little self-serving.

-But, that is exactly what the most recent paper from Forrester Sirius Decisions does.
+But, that is exactly what the paper from Forrester Sirius Decisions does.
 It makes a lot of sense UNTIL you get into the details, which is where the devil resides as we all know.
 The paper is really nothing more than a sales pitch for their consulting services integrated into a sales management system.